 Upon completion of this offering, we expect to incur additional compensation-related expenses in connection with options to purchase shares of our Class A common stock and awards of restricted stock units held by certain of our executive officers and directors.
-For additional information on these options to purchase our Class A common stock, see "Management-Director Compensation" and "Compensation Discussion and Analysis-Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer (the Principal Financial Officer), Chief Operating Officer and Vice President-Finance (the Principal Accounting Officer)."
+For additional information on these options to purchase our Class A common stock, see "Management-Director Compensation" and "Compensation Discussion and Analysis-Compensation of the President and Chief Executive Officer (the Principal Executive Officer), Chief Financial Officer (the Principal Financial Officer)."